 Introduction

-Childhood exposures to influenza leave an immunological imprint, which has reverberating, lifelong impacts on antibody-based immune memory.
+Childhood exposures to influenza leave an immunological imprint, which has a reverberating, lifelong impact on antibody-based immune memory.
 Foundational work on this phenomenon, also known from serological data as original antigenic sin (1) or antigenic seniority (2), showed that individuals of all ages maintain the highest serological titers against influenza strains encountered in childhood, and not necessarily against contemporary strains of the same subtype.
 Although foundational studies by Francis (1), and later Lessler et al. (2), argued that immune imprinting from childhood would not interfere with effective, de novo antibody responses later in life, their findings ignited decades of unresolved scientific debate about the potential negative impacts of antigenic sin, where cross-reactive memory B cells might exclude true, de novo responses from the naïve B cell pool, and interfere with the expansion of immune breadth (3,4).

 A new wave of studies has instead focused on potential benefits of immune imprinting.
 Childhood imprinting is thought to have shaped population immunity against every pandemic in the modern epidemiological record (5–11).
 We also now know that immune imprinting can provide broad, cross-subtype protection against novel, emerging avian influenza viruses (12).
 As avian and pandemic influenza viruses were historically considered too novel to encounter substantial population immunity as they emerged into humans, the existence of any protection from imprinting is a welcome discovery.